 Gateway To Work Experience Bursary

-• Awards are available for work experience opportunities or investigative career events that are in the United Kingdom only.
+This bursary is available for professional work experience opportunities and/or investigative career events that are based in the United Kingdom only.
 They can take place at any point from February to September 2025.

 Eligibility